🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 1. Layer Textures Like A Pro

-Closeup detail shot of layered textures on a neutral-toned sofa: a chunky knit throw draped over a lighter linen blanket, surrounded by pillows in velvet, faux fur, and a woven wool blend in creamy white, mushroom beige, caramel, and warm gray; a soft sheepskin casually tossed over the arm of a nearby accent chair; calm, muted palette with visible fabric weave and nubby texture, soft natural window light, shallow depth of field, photorealistic.
+Closeup of layered textures on a neutral-toned sofa: a chunky knit throw over a lighter linen blanket, with velvet, faux fur, and woven wool pillows in creamy white, mushroom beige, caramel, and warm gray; a soft sheepskin tossed over a nearby accent chair; muted palette with visible weave, soft window light.

-A few winters ago I started doubling throws on the sofa and it instantly made the room feel warmer and calmer.
-Mixing textures worked better than adding more colors.
+A few winters ago, a friend of mine started doubling the throws on her sofa, and it instantly made the room feel warmer and calmer.
+Mixing textures worked far better than adding more colors.

 How To Pull It Off